GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/to-service-workers/index.md

 ## Convert localStorage to another type {: #convert-localstorage }

 The web platform's [`Storage`](https://developer.mozilla.org/docs/Web/API/Storage) interface (accessible from `window.localStorage`) cannot be used in a service worker.
-To address this do one of the following:

-* Move its calls to an [offscreen document](/docs/extensions/reference/offscreen/).
-* Replace it with calls to another storage mechanism.
-The [`chrome.storage.local`](/docs/extensions/reference/storage/#property-local) namespace will serve most use cases.
-[Other options](/docs/extensions/mv3/service_workers/service-worker-lifecycle/#persist-data) are available.
+To address this do one of two things.
+First, you can replace it with calls to another storage mechanism.
+The [`chrome.storage.local`](/docs/extensions/reference/storage/#property-local) namespace will serve most use cases, but [other options](/docs/extensions/mv3/service_workers/service-worker-lifecycle/#persist-data) are available.

+You can also move its calls to an [offscreen document](/docs/extensions/reference/offscreen/).

+1. Create an offscreen document with a conversion routine and a [`runtime.onMessage`](/docs/extensions/reference/runtime/#event-onMessage) handler.
+1. Add a conversion routine to the offscreen document.
+1. In the extension service worker check [`chrome.storage`](/docs/extensions/reference/storage/) for your data.
+1. If your data isn't found, [create](/docs/extensions/reference/offscreen/#method-createDocument) an offscreen document and call [`runtime.sendMessage()`](/docs/extensions/reference/runtime/#method-sendMessage) to start the conversion routine.
+1. In the `runtime.onMessage` handler that you added to the offscreen document, call the conversion routine.

+There are also some nuances with how web storage APIs work in extensions.
+Learn more in [Storage and Cookies][storage-and-cookies].

 ## Register listeners synchronously {: #register-listeners }